acuparse/acuparse/README.md

 See [docs/INSTALL.md](https://acuparse.github.io/acuparse/INSTALL) for detailed installation instructions.

-Installing on a fresh instance of a Debian based OS is the only officially supported and tested install method.
+Installing on a fresh instance of a Debian/Ubuntu OS is the only officially supported and tested install method.

 Acuparse can, **in theory**, be run locally on a Raspberry Pi(Raspbian).
-Some installer modifications might be required, if not using a supported OS.
+It is not officially supported by the installer!
+Some modifications/manual configuration might be required on ARM platforms.

 **Access Users**